-9.05 Training is a process of developing skills, reforming habits, advancing knowledge and re-orienting attitudes for the purpose of increasing efficiency and effectiveness in performance.
-In the services in which employees have direct dealing with the public, these requirements assume added importance.
-Accounts, audit, collection of taxes, assessment of properties, etc. are specialised fields and the personnel employed on these jobs need to be provided with opportunities to develop skills and knowledge through training and orientation.
-The Committee were informed that the National and Regional Centres for Training and Research in Municipal Administration have, from time to time, been organising training courses in these fields.
-The system has however not been put on a regular footing.
+that unless the general level of personnel is of a reasonably high order of efficiency and these are operated and maintained by has however not been put on a regular footing.
 The Committee recommend that the National and Regional Centres should organise training and orientation course on a regular basis for personnel at different levels in these departments.
 The Institute of Secretariat Training and Management functioning under the Department of Personnel of the Government of India has been running regular courses for ministerial personnel of the Central Secretariat and its attached offices.
-The Municipal Training Centres could take advantage of the expertise and materials developed by the I.S.T.M.
+The Municipal Training Centres could take advantage of the expertise and materials developed by the I.S.T.M